 Cedrus deodaraItem #2335 USDA Hardiness Zone: 7 - 11

-Large, pyramidal form with attractive gray green foliage and graceful, arching branches.
+A large, pyramidal form with attractive gray-green foliage and graceful, arching branches.
 Makes a wonderful living Christmas tree!
 Allow plenty of room in the landscape to best display this stately tree.
 Heat and drought tolerant when established.
 Evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Reaches 40 to 50 ft. tall, 20 to 30 ft. wide; to 150 ft. tall in native range.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water deeply, occasionally; more in extreme heat.Average Landscape Size:Reaches 40 to 50 ft. tall, 20 to 30 ft. wide; 150 ft. tall in native range.